elmtree-askmo/cloudcannon-app/content/learn/sociology/what-is-the-political-significance-of-spatial-transformation-in-shaping-public-space-and-political-action.md

 url: /learn/sociology/questions/what-is-the-political-significance-of-spatial-transformation-in-shaping-public-space-and-political-action
 score: -1.0
 related_article1:
-    id: 169040
+    id: 169054
     title: >-
-        How did the opening of roads and public parks influence political public space in Beijing?
+        How did the origin of Tiananmen Square contribute to its transformation into a political public space?
-    subject: Sociology
+    subject: History of the World
-    url: /learn/sociology/questions/how-did-the-opening-of-roads-and-public-parks-influence-political-public-space-in-beijing
+    url: /learn/history-of-the-world/questions/how-did-the-origin-of-tiananmen-square-contribute-to-its-transformation-into-a-political-public-space
 related_article2:
-    id: 169040
+    id: 169054
     title: >-
-        How did the opening of roads and public parks influence political public space in Beijing?
-    subject: Sociology
-    url: /learn/sociology/questions/how-did-the-opening-of-roads-and-public-parks-influence-political-public-space-in-beijing
-related_article3:
-    id: 169042
-    title: >-
-        How did Tiananmen Square evolve into a political public space over time?
+        How did the origin of Tiananmen Square contribute to its transformation into a political public space?
-    subject: Sociology
-    url: /learn/sociology/questions/how-did-tiananmen-square-evolve-into-a-political-public-space-over-time
-related_article4:
-    id: 169041
-    title: >-
-        What is the historical significance of Tiananmen Square in the context of the May Fourth Movement?
-    subject: Sociology
-    url: /learn/sociology/questions/what-is-the-historical-significance-of-tiananmen-square-in-the-context-of-the-may-fourth-movement
-related_article5:
-    id: 169043
-    title: >-
-        Compare Arendt's conception of public space with Habermas's public sphere.
-What are the implications of their differences?
-    subject: Sociology
+    subject: History of the World
-    url: /learn/sociology/questions/compare-arendts-conception-of-public-space-with-habermass-public-sphere-what-are-the-implications-of-their-differences
+    url: /learn/history-of-the-world/questions/how-did-the-origin-of-tiananmen-square-contribute-to-its-transformation-into-a-political-public-space
 ---

 &nbsp;